Last Modified: 18 May 2016

 Day 2 Great Wall

-Today we set off for the drive to perhaps China’s best-known attraction, the Great Wall (approximately 2 hours).
+Pull on some comfy shoes and head to perhaps China’s best-known attraction, the Great Wall (approximately 2 hours).
 As historically significant as it is visually striking, this experience is often said to be one of the most memorable of the trip.
-Stretching over 5,000 kilometres from the coast in the east, the wall was built as a defence against invasion from the horsemen of the far north, and has survived since then.
-Surrounded by woodland and countryside and around 90km from Beijing, the Mutianyu section of the Great Wall is considered by many to be one of the best preserved and restored parts of the wall.
+Stretching over 5,000 kilometres from the coast in the east, the wall was built as a defence against invasion from the horsemen of the far north.
+Surrounded by woodland and countryside and around 90 kilometres from Beijing, the 1,500 year old Mutianyu section of the Great Wall is considered one of the best preserved and restored parts of the wall.
 Renowned for its Ming Dynasty guard towers (there are 22 of them over this 2,250 metre-long stretch) and built mainly of granite, the wall is an impressive sight at over 7 metres high and more than 4 metres wide.
-We'll walk along a section of the wall, taking in the surrounding scenery and getting a feel for the sheer size of this amazing construction.
+You’ll walk along a section of the wall, taking in the surrounding scenery and getting a feel for the sheer size of this amazing construction.
 Be sure to wear comfortable shoes and be prepared for lots of steps!
 For those wanting a more relaxing way to get to the top of the wall there is the option of taking a cable car.
 Return to Beijing by private bus for a free evening.
 Maybe explore the Beijing street food scene; there are many night markets to visit and hutong (historic narrow streets and alleys) eateries in which to try local delicacies.

 - Great Wall - Mutianyu Section